Fencing for Sloped Yards: What Works Best?

 Case Study: From Headache to Highlight

-When the Wilsons moved into their Eugene home, the backyard sloped sharply toward the back.
+When the Wilsons moved into their Oregon home, the backyard sloped sharply toward the back.
 They needed both privacy and pet security—but didn't want a fortress.
 Partnering with Ash Painting and a local builder, they opted for a racked cedar fence that followed the land’s contours.
 Not only did it blend beautifully with the landscape, but the team also matched the fence stain to the home’s trim.
 The once-problematic slope?
 Now one of their favorite features.

 Final Thoughts: Make the Slope Work for You